Is my boyfriend eating too much processed meats?

 The same is true for lunch.
 By having a sandwich with whole wheat bread and combining it with a quality protein source it's clear from research that satisfaction is better sustained throughout the afternoon.
 The choice of processed turkey is a poor one.

 It is now becoming clear from research that red meat is not the health hazard that it once was thought to be.
 The issue is highly processed meats like sausage, bologna and luncheon meats.
 I don't think we know precisely why this is, but it appears that it may be the preservatives such as nitrites used in mass produced meats such as those from Jimmy Dean and Oscar Mayer.
-We recently reviewed some excellent breakfast sausages from Applegate Farms that contain no nitrites or preservatives, so he might want to switch to those instead.
+We have reviewed some excellent breakfast sausages from Applegate Farms that contain no nitrites or preservatives, so he might want to switch to those instead.

-Having a yogurt along with the oatmeal
+2. Having a yogurt along with the oatmeal.

-For lunch it's best to avoid processed meats, but there are great alternatives that taste so much better and may actually be less expensive (all sandwiches made with whole grain bread):
+For lunch it's best to avoid processed meats, but there are great alternatives that taste much better and may actually be less expensive (all sandwiches made with whole grain bread):

-An egg salad sandwich
+1. An egg salad sandwich

-A peanut butter and jelly sandwich
+2. A peanut butter and jelly sandwich

-A tuna salad sandwich
+3. A tuna salad sandwich

-A sandwich made with leftover rotisserie chicken
+4. A sandwich made with leftover rotisserie chicken

-Pasta or rice salads
+5. Pasta or rice salads

 Here are some recipes that he might like: